-If you have G Suite Business or Enterprise, edition you can downgrade your subscription if you’re either:
+If you have G Suite Business or Enterprise edition, you can downgrade your subscription to G Suite Basic.

 What features will I lose?

 If you downgrade from G Suite Enterprise to Basic, you lose access to the features listed here as well as the ones listed below in Downgrading from G Suite Business.

 - Data loss prevention—You can’t define rules that protect privacy and prevent users from sharing sensitive content in Google Drive with people outside your organization.

 - Security and business controls—You lose the ability to monitor sensitive content in emails, files, and images, as well as to secure accounts and email with security keys and S/MIME encryption.

 - Work Insights—You can’t access the reporting tool to get detailed metrics on your users’ G Suite adoption, work patterns, and collaboration.

 If you downgrade from G Suite Business to Basic, you lose access to these features and services:

 - Google Vault—You can’t access the service, even if you had Vault licenses for all or part of your domain before upgrading to G Suite Business.

 Additionally, holds and retention rules stop protecting your organization’s messages and files.
 Data that users deleted more than 30 days ago is immediately removed from all Google systems and can’t be recovered.
 To prevent loss of data protected by Vault, see below, Prevent loss of data.